-I am a Kalbfleisch Postdoctoral Fellow in the Richard Gilder Graduate School at the American Museum of Natural History.
+I am an Assistant Research Professor at Duke University in the Department of Evolutionary Anthropology.
+I was previously a Kalbfleisch Postdoctoral Fellow in the Richard Gilder Graduate School at the American Museum of Natural History.
 I received my PhD from the University of Toronto Scarborough in 2021.
 I was supervised by Dr. Mary Silcox.

 I research the dental morphology of living and extinct mammals including primates and treeshrews.
 I study dental form as a means of addressing questions of diet, development, and variation.
 I study aspects of the teeth such as dental topography, enamel thickness, and dental tissue proportions.